 reach people around the globe with her message.

 Kelly completed her full apparatus Pilates training, which involved bridging to Classical Pilates,

 while based in Dubai.
 In total, she has 18 years of Pilates experience.
 She hopes to inspire and

 help others to learn and do this mind-body method of exercise.
-Kelly is working on cultural well-being programs, the first one set to launch in 2021, which will be a combination of creativity and sciences into one educational program with a personalized component built-in.
+Kelly is working on cultural well-being programs, which will be a combination of creativity and sciences into one educational program with a personalized component built-in.
 Recently Kelly completed short-term urgent positions as a clinical dietitian on Roosevelt Island and in the Bronx due to the shortage of health care professionals in NYC during the pandemic.
 She continues to build her brand from the ground up, taking the “Slow Food,” approach of allowing the time for it to be grown organically in order to feed you the best content she can create.